 - Received artwork for donation auction from Alex Calder, James Kitamirike, and David Kibuuka.

 - Created and implemented social media outreach arenas on Facebook and Twitter, building consistency in our outreach and information sharing, and linking continuous news feeds between our website, Facebook, and Twitter.

-- Travelled to Kebisoni, Rukungiri, Uganda in 2014, 2015, and 2017, partnering with community members, including government and church officials, to conduct needs assessments regarding youth needs and programs, community needs, and opportunities to support orphans, women, and children impacted by the AIDS crisis.
+- Travelled to Kebisoni, Rukungiri, Uganda in 2014, 2015, 2017, and 2018, networking and partnering with community members, including government and church officials, to conduct needs assessments regarding youth needs and programs, community needs, and opportunities to support orphans, women, and children impacted by the AIDS crisis.

 - Researched potential income generating crafts and industries (i.e. Evelyn Namale, Women on Lead, Hands of Grace, Centenary Park).